 It is estimated that 6 in 10 adults in England have cholesterol levels above 5 mmol/litre.
 Primary non-familial hypercholesterolaemia affects about 4% of the adult population, totalling approximately 1.5 million people in England, of whom an estimated 600,000 are diagnosed and 460,000 are receiving treatment.
-Primary heterozygous-familial hypercholesterolaemia affects an estimated 1 in 500 people, totalling 106,000 in England (although only 15-17% are diagnosed).
+Primary heterozygous familial hypercholesterolaemia affects an estimated 1 in 500 people, totalling 106,000 in England (although only 15-17% are diagnosed).

 People with hypercholesterolaemia are at increased risk of cardiovascular disease (CVD) because long-term elevations of cholesterol accelerate the build-up of fatty deposits in the arteries (atherosclerosis).
-The narrowed arteries can cause disease such as angina, myocardial infarction and stroke, particularly in familial hypercholesterolaemia.
+The narrowed arteries can cause diseases such as angina, myocardial infarction and stroke, particularly in familial hypercholesterolaemia.
 CVD is a common cause of death in England, accounting for approximately 148,000 deaths in 2012, and it is a major cause of disability and reduced quality of life.

 The current management of primary hypercholesterolaemia and mixed dyslipidaemia involves dietary and lifestyle changes such as smoking cessation, weight loss and increased physical activity.
 NICE clinical guideline 181 for lipid modification to prevent cardiovascular disease and NICE clinical guideline 71 for familial hypercholesterolaemia recommend initial treatment with statins.
 NICE technology appraisal 132 (currently being reviewed) recommends ezetimibe as an option for treating primary hypercholesterolaemia, as a monotherapy when statins are contraindicated or not tolerated and in combination with statins when initial statin therapy does not provide appropriate control of LDL-cholesterol.
+LDL apheresis (a process similar to dialysis which removes low density lipoprotein from the blood stream) may be considered in exceptional instances for people with heterozygous familial hypercholesterolaemia.